Operational interpretation of the vacuum and process matrices for identical particles: Introduction

 The paper is organised as follows.
 In Section~\ref{Sec:StateOfTheArt} we give a short overview of the process matrix formalism and the dSD protocol.
 Section~\ref{Sec:ProcessMatrixDescription} is devoted to the process matrix formalism description of dSD protocol, and to the discussion of the {\em operational} role and importance of the vacuum state for its description.
-In Section~\ref{Sec:IdenticalParticles} we provide the basic rules for the generalisation of the process matrix formalism to identical multiparticle systems.
+In particular, in Subsection~\ref{sec:analysis} we present the argument for our main conclusion, namely that the interaction with the vacuum should be considered an operation.
+In Section~\ref{Sec:IdenticalParticles} we provide the basic rules for the application of the process matrix formalism to identical multiparticle systems.
 Section~\ref{Sec:Conclusions} is devoted to the summary of our results, discussion and prospects for future research.
 The Appendix contains various technical details of the calculations.